bempp/bempp-cl/joss/paper.md

 a boundary integral equation that can be derived from the PDE.
 The mathematical background of BEM is covered in, for example,
 @Stein07 or @McLean.
 Typical applications of BEM include electrostatic problems, and acoustic and electromagnetic scattering.

+Bempp-cl is an open-source boundary element method library that can be used to assemble all the standard integral kernels for Laplace, Helmholtz, modified Helmholtz, and Maxwell problems.
+The library has a user-friendly Python interface that allows the user to use BEM to solve a variety of problems, including problems in electrostatics, acoustics and electromagnetics.

+Bempp-cl began life as BEM++, and was a Python library with a C++ computational core.
+The ++ slowly changed into pp as functionality gradually moved from C++ to Python with only a few core routines remaining in C++.
+Bempp-cl is the culmination of efforts to fully move to Python, and is an almost complete rewrite of Bempp.

-For each of these applications, BEM involves approximating the solution of a partial differential equation (Laplace's equation, the
-Helmholtz equation, and Maxwell's equations respectively) by writing the problem in boundary integral form.
+For each of the applications mentions above, the boundary element method involves approximating the solution of a partial differential equation (Laplace's equation, the Helmholtz equation, and Maxwell's equations respectively) by writing the problem in boundary integral form.
 For example, we could calculate the scattered field due to an electromagnetic wave colliding with a series of screens by solving
 \begin{align*}